sentilo/node-red-contrib-sentilo/README.md

 * ALARM
 * DATA
 * ORDER
+This node is an all-in-one Sentilo subscription feature.
+It is ideal if you need to subscribe to single channel (be it one data type, one sensor, one provider etc).

 ##### Input / output
 No input - the Subscribe With Endpoint Node is activated on Node-Red flow deployment.
 At this moment it creates the HTTP endpoint, as well as it creates or re-creates the subscription.
 Outputs:
 * First output returns the retrieved subscription notification messages.
-* Second output returns Sentilo response message of the subscription creation call (executed only on deploy)
+* Second output returns Sentilo response message of the subscription creation call (executed only once on each deploy)
-* Third output returns Sentilo HTTP status code of the subscription creation call (executed only on deploy)
+* Third output returns Sentilo HTTP status code of the subscription creation call (executed only once on each deploy)

 ### Subscribe Without Endpoint node